quackquack4444/m3u-filetransfer/README.md

 # m3u-filetransfer

 Initially built to transfer an iTunes exported .m3u tracklist to a SD card or other device.
 It will create, or update, files in the target folder.
 A display of percentage progress and a count/total.
-C=changed, U-updated.
+C=created, U-updated.
 A rudimentary data transfer rate is displayed.

 WARNING: It will delete files no longer in the playlist (you have the option to cancel this).
 A verbose mode, that displays the currently written file can be enabled by adding '--verbose' to the command line.